yahyie/AC-Final-Project/README.md

 ## 📘 Introduction

 This project, CipherNest, is an interactive application designed to allow users to explore and experiment with fundamental cryptographic algorithms.
 The purpose of CipherNest is to provide a hands-on learning experience with various encryption, decryption, and hashing concepts.
 Cryptography is the science of encoding and decoding messages to protect their confidentiality, integrity, and authenticity.
 It is of paramount importance in the digital age, serving as the foundation for secure communication, data protection, and privacy.
 Understanding its core principles is crucial for anyone involved in information technology and digital security.
 CipherNest aims to demystify these concepts by providing a clear and engaging platform for users to see cryptographic algorithms in action.
 The application provides a user-friendly interface that allows users to encrypt, decrypt, and hash messages/files using different cryptographic algorithms.

-The application can be accessed online via the following link: [Insert Your Deployed Application Link Here]

 ---